 Meet Abbots and Sir Walter Scott on the Road Less Travelled

 When everybody else heads up north to the Highlands – set off south into the rolling hills of the Southern Uplands!

 Once the scene of many battles and raiding, this is now a very peaceful and sparsely populated land.
 It was the part of the country that suffered most from invasions up and down the country – and has the ruins of four ancient abbeys to show for.
 They were built to impress the king in the south and help secure the border to England !

 You can choose from Jedburgh Abbey, Melrose Abbey, Dryburgh Abbey or Kelso Abbey.
 Each one of them has its own character and may be combined with other highlights and visits to beautiful villages on the way.

 Fans of Dan Brown’s “da Vinci Code” book and film have helped pay for the new visitor centre and secure the Chapel’s future.
-The Chapel itself is truly memorable !
-You could combine this with a short walk to Roslin Castle … !
+The Chapel itself is truly memorable!
+You can combine this with a short walk to Roslin Castle … !

 How about a Sir Walter Scott themed tour?
 Here, he built his home Abbotsford House not far from Melrose Abbey.
 Visit Jedburgh where Sir Walter Scott worked and Mary Queen of Scots stayed, admire the Abbey too.
 Discover some wonderful independent shops.
 As a child, he stayed with his grandfather near Smailholm Tower listening to the old Borders Ballads.
 Enjoy the amazing views at Scott’s View – it is one of the finest views of the Eildon Hills and Dryburgh Abbey.

 Make the most of a day out in the home of Rugby Sevens and the Armstrong clan!
 Visit the working weaving mill where Princess Diane’s tartan is woven.